-Although it’s worth trying out without any wide midfielders if you feel it suits your other players.
+Although it’s worth trying this formation out without any wide midfielders if you feel it suits your other players.
 A solid defensive midfielder, an active attacking midfielder, and fullbacks willing to push ahead are required to play the system.

 3-1-1-1 Soccer Formation – Strengths

 - Three defenders and a defensive midfielder make up a solid back four.

 - Your personnel can make the individual talents of your players stand out.

 - A striker and attacking midfielder can be included in the line-up.